DEFNA/defna.org/_posts/2025-07-21-celebrating-20-years-of-django.md

 ## **The Heartbeat of Our Commitment: DjangoCon US**

-At the Django Events Foundation North America (DEFNA), we are proud to steward DjangoCon US (http://2025.djangocon.us), the flagship conference for Django enthusiasts in North America.
+At the Django Events Foundation North America (DEFNA), we are proud to steward [DjangoCon US](https://2025.djangocon.us), the flagship conference for Django enthusiasts in North America.

 Since its inception, DjangoCon US has brought together developers, educators, and innovators for a week of learning, sharing, and connection.
 Each year, the conference features: